Newton Abbot Racecourse

 Overview of Newton Abbot Racecourse

 Newton Abbot Racecourse is just a few kilometres from the town of Newton Abbot and the beautiful Dartmoor National Park.
-The course was for many years, dual-use – housing both horseracing and greyhound racing.
+The course was dual-purpose for many years, hosting both horse and greyhound racing.

 It is now a jumps course, situated just a few miles down the road from Exeter Racecourse.

 The track itself is left-handed and tight, favouring handy racers.
-It is oval-shaped of about one mile, one furlong, and is considered fairly easy to race – with seven non-challenging fences and a short run-in to the finish.
-Horses who have previously flat raced often do well here.
+It is oval-shaped, approximately one mile in length, and is considered relatively easy to race, with seven non-challenging fences and a short run-in to the finish.
+Horses that have previously flat raced often do well here.

-It houses all of the hospitality facilities you’d expect to find at a mainstream course and works on a programme of rolling development every winter, so fans can return to find better and newer amenities every year they visit.
+It houses all of the hospitality facilities you’d expect to find at a mainstream course.
+It works on a programme of rolling development every winter, so fans can return to find better and newer amenities every year they visit.

 The course remains independently owned, and its two restaurants; The Winning Post and The Paddock are well-reputed locally.